 Gran Canaria Car Rental Prices

 If you want to see remote places and make the most of your time, getting a rental car is a must.
 With rental costs starting at 35€ per day, doing so might increase your Gran Canaria travel budget, but it is well worth it.
-After all, it allows you to explore the hidden gems of Gran Canaria and to reach some of the best viewpoints.
+After all, it allows you to explore the hidden gems of Gran Canaria, drive to Roque Nublo, and reach some of the best viewpoints.

 On average, fuel (95) costs around 1,119€ per liter.
-We ended up driver all over the place and even revisited some more remote locations and only had to fill up the tank twice.
+We ended up driving all over the place and even revisited some more remote locations and only had to fill up the tank twice.

 Most towns and even many hotels outside of Las Palmas offer free parking.
 It is only in really crowded places that you might have to pay 2€ for a day (Puerto de las Nieves) and between 7,50€ and 12€ for a night or 24 hours in Las Palmas.